SPRINGERS FOR SENIORS

 English Springer Rescue America, ESRA, a non-profit all volunteer group, has a program to place senior dogs in homes with Senior Citizens.
 It is strongly suggested by the medical profession that seniors live longer and healthier when they have a pet for which to care.
 ESRA believes that senior dogs also live longer in the care of Senior Citizens whose life styles can accommodate the senior dog.
 Dogs 10 years and older have had a health check up.
 They are fully vaccinated.
 All Springers placed by ESRA are spayed or neutered and heartworm negative.
 They are placed with an active senior who can love and care for them.
 The adoption fee is waived.
 ESRA has an additional program available for any family interested in an older dog, or dog with some medical problems, where the adoption fee can be reduced or waived.

-Caryn Pola is currently President of ESRA and has been a member since 1999.
+Caryn Pola is a past-president of ESRA and has been a member since 1999.
 She is a foster mom and usually has several Springers in her home.
-She is a member of the Board of Directors of ESRA.
+She has also previously served as a member of the Board of Directors of ESRA.